The population and housing forecast for the North Coast - New England region

 Forecast results

-The following forecast information presents numbers for the Richmond-Tweed SA4 only.
+The following forecast information presents combined numbers for all SA4s in this region.

 Learn more about the different options to access these forecasts for Local Government Areas (LGAs), suburbs, custom catchments or the entire state or nation here.